Black Onyx Lending logo

 Black Onyx Lending Review

 The company offers a comprehensive suite of business financing products including SBA loans, equipment leasing, asset-based financing, accounts receivable factoring, sale-leaseback arrangements, purchase order financing, payroll financing, and working capital lines of credit.
 They also provide real estate financing tools and calculators.
-Black Onyx emphasizes their "highly personalized service" and claims to cut through bureaucratic red tape by directing clients to the most appropriate funding source from their network, which they monitor daily for competitive rates and terms.
+Black Onyx emphasizes their "highly personalized service" and claims to cut through bureaucratic red tape by directing clients to the most appropriate funding source from their network, which they monitor daily for rate claims to verify and terms.

 Black Onyx differentiates itself primarily through breadth of access rather than direct lending.
 They position themselves as consultants who connect businesses to multiple funding sources across four countries, rather than as a direct lender.
 The company also provides ancillary services including business planning and consulting, professional underwriting, program and finance management, and commercial lender negotiations.
 Their website includes educational content about equipment leasing versus purchasing and various financing concepts.

 As a finance broker rather than a direct lender, Black Onyx's effectiveness depends on their actual relationships with funding sources and the competitiveness of rates they can access.
 The website contains generic educational content but limited specific information about rates, terms, approval timelines, or actual client outcomes.
 No details are provided about application requirements, typical loan amounts, or APR ranges.
-The company's value proposition relies heavily on claims about consultant expertise and funding source access that are difficult to independently verify from publicly available information.
+The company's profile context relies heavily on claims about consultant experience context and funding source access that are difficult to independently verify from publicly available information.

 Services & Features